JPFrancoia/JPFrancoia.github.io/_posts/2025-08-17-feedoscope.md

 by masking random words in it) and asking the model to find or reconstruct the initial sentence.
 By contrast, decoder models are trained only of the previous words in a sentence, and are asked to predict the next word.
-These days, modern LLMs (like the ones used by ChatGPT) are *encoder-only* models.
+These days, modern LLMs (like the ones used by ChatGPT) are *decoder-only* models.

 Encoder and decoder models each have their use, but encoder models tend to be much smaller than decoder models.
 That makes them cheaper and faster to